What's A "Winter Airline"?

 The key to keeping your fish safe in winter is to keep a hole open in the ice for gasses to exchange -- so your fish can breathe -- and to keep the warmer water in the bottom of your pond undisturbed.

-At Cool Ponds, we run two sets of airlines from our aerators, which we switch back and forth from summer to winter.
+When Cool Ponds installs an aerator, we run two sets of airlines from our aerators, which we switch back and forth from summer to winter.

 One airline runs to the diffuser at the bottom of the pond.
-Yours might be a plate or a set of blue airstones.
-This airline is run in the summer.
+Yours might be a plate or a set of blue air stones.
+This airline in the photo has the summer line hooked up.

 Running two airlines makes it easy to switch back and forth between summer and winter.